ryszardmakuch/generating-supervised-ml-pipelines-using-genetic-programming/README.md

 ![Example of my mutation operation](/img/2.png)

-A prototype showing how my idea works has been implemented using Scala and Apache Spark.
+A prototype showing how my idea works has been implemented in Scala using Apache Spark.

 ![Example of prototype outcome](/img/3.png)